Is Bluetooth Keyboard The Same As A Wireless Keyboard?

 How do you do accents on a Bluetooth keyboard?
 (Solved)

-6. Which keyboard is more duarble?
+6. Which keyboard is more Durable?

 Conclusion